Oaktobotics/git_sandbox/README.md

 a new folder called 'git_sandox' (which is the name of our repository or file system stored on github).<br />
  - Command explination<br />
   -- `ls` simply stands for list.
 This will list everything in the current folder/directory you are in.

+<b>Step 2:</b> Hello git!
+Your first commit. <br />
+Let's make a change to this README.
+We will do so by adding our name to the bottom of the file.
+Don't worry if you accidetally delete the entire file, we can always get it back using an older version from github.

+Change to the directory where the README is.
+Tt should be in our folder at "git_sandbox/READEME.md" so we will use the command `cd git_sandbox`.<br />
+(If you follwed the steps above our full path will be: home->git_test->git_sandbox or ~/git_test/git_sandbox/)

+now run the command `ls` and you should see our file `README.md`

+-- Edit the file --<br />
+Edit the file in your favorite text editor.
+Make sure you are editing the correct file in our repository path (path from above..~/git_test/git_sandbox/README.md) <br />
+Add a greeting with your name to the bottom of the file like "Hello from \<your_name>"

+Once the file has be edited pop back over to your terminal.
+Remember if you are not in the directory with our edited file, you can always change back with `cd ~/git_test/git_sandbox/`

+Now that we are at our terminal in the correct directory type type `git status` <br />
+ - What am I seeing? <br />
+   -- you should see "modified:   README.md" in red this means that git is aware that you have made changes to this fie <br />
+  -- The red color means that our file has been changed but not staged (i.e not ready to push to our remote github location)

+We need to now stage (or <i>add</i>) our file.
+This means that we are getting ready to push and letteing git know that this file is ready to be merged into our github main branch.
+To stage (<i>add</i>) use the comand `git add <file_name>` in our case we will do `git add README.md`

+Now type `git status` again, our file should be green.

+We are ready to commit!

+Committing means that we are going to esentially stamp our code change with a unique ID so git can keep track of when it was changed.
+When you commit it is a good idea to add a helpful message briefly describing what changes you have made. <br />
+To make a <i>commit</i> use the command `git commit -m "A descriptive message"`
+ - What is this '-m' business?<br />
+ -- '-m' is an argument to the git commit command.
+After all commit is a function from the program git.<br />
+ -- after '-m' add a message in quotes and it will be attached with your commit and can be viewed by everone looking at the repository on github.

+In my case I will do `git commit -m "added chris's greeting to the README"`

+Now we have committed the file.
+If you run `git status` again you will notice that the modified file is no longer there.

+The last thing we need to do is push our changes to github.

+To <i>push</i> our code up the command is simply `git push`